 - An interstitial creative ranged from 160x192 to 320x480 can be returned from Ad Exchange.
 As 320x480 is a supported interstitial size in Ad Manager and falls within the range, 320x480 interstitials can be returned.

 - Interstitials are not trafficked differently than other ad units.
-Publishers should treat an interstitial ad request like any other size.
-Keep in mind that interstitials should only be called for ad units that occupy the entire screen: in other words, a takeover.
+Publishers can treat an interstitial ad request like any other size.
+Keep in mind that interstitials can only be called for ad units that occupy the entire screen: in other words, a takeover.

 - Links must use